Product was successfully added to your shopping cart.

 Prescription Lenses: If you wear a prescription, make sure the frame you are choosing can accommodate the lens.
 Many of the cycling glasses have an Rx insert that can be fit behind the lens of the glass so you interchange the lenses for various lighting conditions while only purchasing one prescription lens.
 Prescription lenses available in "direct in" technology where the full lens is the actual prescription (without insert) and can still be interchangeable.
 Polycarbonate or trivex lenses are recommended for impact resistance.

 Recommended Styles:Rudy Project has polycarbonate lenses, wrap around styling, air holes and interchangeable lenses, and some styles are available with a prescription insert or Direct in lenses and photochromatic lenses.
 Switch has magnetic interchangeable lenses so that you can quickly and easily pop out lenses.
-Numa also has direct in interchangeable prescription lenses.
-Bolle (Vigilante, Parole, and Vortex), Smith, Hilco Pro Sport Optics and Wiley-X Interchangeables make frames with wrap around styling and interchangeable lenses and prescriptions are available with some styles.
+Adidas also has direct in interchangeable prescription lenses.
+Bolle, Smith, Tifosi, and Wiley-X Interchangeables make frames with wrap around styling and interchangeable lenses and prescriptions are available with some styles.
 Julbo also makes style with side shields for wind protection or just extreme wraps and most are available with prescription.
 If your eyes tear easily, you may want a full foam seal like the Wiley-X or 7Eye by Panoptx.
+For high prescriptions, see the Hilco Leader sunglasses.